 Classing your Car

 In order to level the playing field a bit SCCA uses a system of classes to divide cars into groups with similar performance potential.
 These classes can be broken down into six broad categories, based on modifications.
 A basic description of these categories is provided below.
-Detailed classing information can be found in the 2011 SCCA Rule Book, beginning on page 71.
+Detailed classing information can be found in the 2014 SCCA Solo Rule Book.
 Unless otherwise stated, the rules build on each other.
-IE, if something is allowed in Stock it is also allowed in Street Prepared.
+IE, if something is allowed in Street it is also allowed in Street Prepared.

-Stock: Minimal modification allowed.
-Wheels must be stock diameter and width, and within 5mm of the stock offset.
-The front sway bar may be changed or modified, and the dampers (shock absorbers) may be changed.
+Street: Minimal modification allowed.
+Wheels must be stock diameter plus or minus 1", stock width, and within 6mm of the stock offset.
+The front OR rear sway bar may be changed or modified (but not both), and the dampers (shock absorbers) may be changed.
 Any brake pads may be used, but the brakes themselves must remain stock.
 Full factory interior must be maintained.
 "Cat-back" exhausts are allowed.
-DOT approved tires must be used.
-This INCLUDES "R-Compound" tires such as the Hoosier R6, Kumho v710, Nitto NT01, Toyo R888, etc.
+Tires must have a tread wear rating of 140 or greater.

 Street Prepared: Basic bolt-on performance upgrades are allowed such as intakes, exhausts, and boost controllers on turbo charged cars.
 Extensive suspension modifications are allowed, including lowering springs, coilovers, front and rear sway bars, etc. Brakes may be changed, and wheels of larger diameters and widths may be used.
 Fenders may be modified for tire clearance.
 Internal engine modifications are not allowed, nor are changes to turbo or super charger systems (including supercharger pulleys).
 Full factory interior must be maintained.
-DOT approved tires must be used (again, including R-Compound tires).
+DOT approved R-Compound tires may be used.

 Street Modified: Extensive modifications allowed to both suspension and engine.
 Cams, aftermarket turbos, and other internal engine modifications will all put you in to the street modified category.
 This class also allows engine swaps, so long as they come from the same manufacturer.
 For example, a Toyota may be swapped with any Toyota OR Lexus motor.
 Full factory interior must be maintained, with the exception that rear seats may be removed.
 Body panels may be replaced with lightweight alternatives and aerodynamic aids such as wings may be used.
 DOT approved tires must be used.